PatienceAnono/website-traffic-analysis/README.md

 ## Interactivity

-The dashboard is built for stakeholder exploration, not as a static report:

 - **Date range slicer** (Executive Overview, Marketing Performance)
 - **Traffic Source slicer** (Marketing Performance)
 - **Campaign slicer** (Marketing Performance)